Logo

 • IT Admins: Set up and maintain the integration to ensure secure, efficient data flows across platforms.

-This integration is perfect for businesses in retail, e-commerce, finance, or technology that use both Salesforce and Braze to engage customers.
+This integration is ideal for businesses in retail, e-commerce, finance, or technology that use both Salesforce and Braze to engage customers.

 Tips for Success

-1. Plan Data Flows: Before setup, map out which Salesforce objects, fields, and events should sync to Braze to avoid data clutter.
+1. Plan Data Flows: Before setup, map which Salesforce objects, fields, and events should sync to Braze to prevent data clutter.

-2. Start Simple: Begin with a single use case, like onboarding campaigns, to test the integration before scaling to complex journeys.
+2. Start Simple: Begin with a single use case, such as onboarding campaigns, to test the integration before scaling to more complex journeys.

-3. Use Middleware: Opt for a CDP like Segment for easier setup and real-time syncing, especially if you lack developer resources.
+3. Use Middleware: Choose a CDP like Segment for easier setup and real-time syncing, especially if you lack developer resources.

-4. Leverage Braze Canvas: Design multi-step journeys in Braze’s Canvas tool to deliver cohesive, cross-channel experiences based on Salesforce triggers.
+4. Leverage Braze Canvas: Design multi-step journeys in Braze Canvas to deliver cohesive, cross-channel experiences based on Salesforce triggers.

-5. Test Thoroughly: Use Salesforce Sandboxes and Braze test environments to validate data syncs and campaign triggers before going live.
+5. Test Thoroughly: Use Salesforce Sandboxes and Braze test environments to validate data syncs and campaign triggers before launch.

-6. Monitor Performance: Regularly review Braze analytics and Salesforce reports to optimize campaigns and troubleshoot issues.
+6. Monitor Performance: Regularly review Braze analytics and Salesforce reports to optimize campaigns and resolve issues.

-7. Train Teams: Provide training on Braze’s personalization tools and Salesforce’s data management to ensure teams use the integration effectively.
+7. Train Teams: Provide training on Braze personalization tools and Salesforce data management to ensure teams use the integration effectively.

 8. Stay Updated: Follow Braze and Salesforce release notes for new features, as both platforms frequently update their APIs and tools.